 Sacred Pipe Ceremony

-Our Monday night healing circle occasionally welcomes others to join us in honoring our ancestors in this sacred ceremony brought to the Lakota people by White Buffalo Calf Woman and to the Cherokee people by the Pleiadians.
+Our healing circle occasionally welcomes others to join us in honoring our ancestors in this sacred ceremony.
 Together we send up a voice and state our gratitude.
-The native people have prayed in this way since the pipe was brought to the people with the seven sacred ceremonies.
-When in the presence of this one I am told by my elders that only truth can be spoken.
-It is about coming into right relations with oneself, with creator and with others, although we are all one in the same.
+The native people have prayed in this way since the pipe was brought to the people.
+There are different stories of how the pipe came to the people depending on the tribe and lineage.
+All the stories I’ve heard indicate this sacred gift was given from the spirit world to help us heal in the physical world.
+When in the presence of this one I am told by my elders that only truth can be spoken and it has been my experience as well.
+It is about coming into right relations with oneself, with creator and with others

-Each pipe carrier uses his own blend of herbs, be it organic tobacco (a sacred herb to native peoples) or kinick kinick (a blend of many herbs).
-It is never used with any illicit or illegal substances.
+Each pipe carrier uses his or her own blend of herbs, be it organic tobacco (a sacred herb to native peoples), native tobacco, or kinnick kinnick (a blend of many herbs).
+It is never used with illicit or illegal substances.
 The prayers are sent up to creator on the curls of smoke; however, it is not necessary to take the smoke into one’s body to pray.
-The pipe carrier can bless you with the smoke, or just holding it against your heart while praying is another beautiful way.
+The pipe carrier can bless you with the smoke, or holding it close to your heart while praying is another beautiful way.

 Photography courtesy of David Gellatly